 As you can see, there are myriad benefits to including pumpkins in your diet all year round – not just at Halloween.
 In order to reap the benefits it’s important to keep to healthy options – pumpkin soup or roasted pumpkin seeds are obviously preferable to sugary pumpkin pie or pumpkin spice lattes, for example.
 A balanced diet is important to maintaining the body’s normal functioning in all aspects – including the hair growth cycle.
 But for those who have noticed prolonged or advancing signs of hair loss, good nutrition alone is unlikely to help.

 The first step for anyone concerned about their level of hair fall is to seek advice from an expert.
-Following a consultation, a hair loss specialist will be able to tell you the cause of your shedding, recommend a custom hair loss treatment course.
+Following a consultation, a hair loss specialist will be able to tell you the cause of your shedding and recommend a custom hair loss treatment course for consideration.

-At Belgravia these are always tailored to each client’s individual condition, pattern and level of thinning, as well as any medical or lifestyle requirements.
-In cases of Female and Male Pattern Hair Loss, clients are offered programmes centred on the only two clinically-proven, MHRA and FDA-approved products, minoxidil and finasteride 1mg (men only).
+These should be tailored to each client’s individual condition, pattern and level of thinning, as well as any medical or lifestyle requirements.
+In cases of Female and Male Pattern Hair Loss, programmes centred on one or both of the only two clinically-proven, MHRA-licensed and FDA-approved products, minoxidil and finasteride 1mg, are widely recommended.

-Topical applications of high strength minoxidil in appropriate solutions from Belgravia’s in-clinic pharmacies, can be used by both men and women in order to proactively encourage hair growth.
+Topical applications of high strength minoxidil in appropriate solutions can be used by both men and women in order to proactively encourage hair growth.
 This is particularly helpful in areas of stubborn hair loss, such as a receding hairline, temple areas or thinning crown.

-Medically-suitabled men aged 18 and over also have the option to add in the use of finasteride 1mg, often referred to as ‘Propecia’ as this was the drug’s first brand name though it is now available under many more, such as Aindeem.
+Medically-suitable men aged 18 and over also have the option of taking finasteride 1mg.
 This is a one-a-day DHT-blocking tablet which helps to prevent baldness by inhibiting the production of the hormone which causes thinning hair in genetically predisposed individuals.

-Additional hair growth boosters can be used alongside these established hair loss products, including the aforementioned Hair Vitalics, in order to maximise the hair’s potential.
-This is a tried and tested approach which has produced thousands of Success Stories for Belgravia’s experienced hair experts, over more than 25 years.
-So, if you are troubled by hairloss, don’t rely on diet alone to fix it – take that first step and find out from a professional exactly what the problem is, so that you can then find out precisely the best way to deal with it.
+So, if you are troubled by hairloss, it may not be simply just a dietary issue; to put your mind at rest, take that first step and find out from a professional exactly what the problem is, so that you can then find out precisely the best way to deal with it.